 The Food Hall serves other fare like pizza, salads, sandwiches, hot entrees, soups, kid's meals and adult beverages as well.

-Another activity Ashley loved was Reese's Stuff Your Cup - and what kid wouldn't?!
+Another activity the girls loved was Reese's Stuff Your Cup - and what kid wouldn't?!
 You start by choosing the perfect mix-ins, like crunchy pretzels, mini marshmallows, cookie bits and even REESE'S PIECES Candies.
 Their tasteologists will fold your ingredients into fresh REESE'S Peanut Butter and scoop everything into a huge chocolate shell for you.
 That puppy will give your kids a sugar high that will last into the next century!

 Tip for parents: Jay had the presence of mind to put the cooler with an ice pack in the car to put these peanut butter cups in so they didn't melt into a mess sitting in the car in the hot summer temps while we continued on with the day's activities.